-Sprouted Moong/Mung are packed with fiber, vitamins and iron so they are really good for you.
+Sprouted Moong/Mung are packed with fiber, vitamins and iron, so they are really good for you.
 Of course you can go out and buy them from the stores but chances are that they will be expensive and not that fresh.
-So why not make them at home.
-They are so easy to make, especially in summers.
-Here is a step by step guide to how to sprout moong/mung with pictures.
-Depending on the season it may take from 1 day to 2 days.
+So, why not make them at home; they are so easy to make, specially in summers.
+Here is a step by step guide on how to sprout moong/mung with pictures.
+Depending on the season, it may take from 1 to 2 days to sprout.

 |Whole moong||1/2 cup|

-- Pick moong/mung dal to make sure there is no dirt or stones.
+- Pick moong/mung dal to make sure that it does not have any dirt or stones.

 - Wash them a couple of times to ensure all foreign elements are removed.

 - Soak them in 2 cups of water in a container.